RnbWd/nginx-ssl-proxy/README.md

 nginx-ssl-proxy
 ===============

-Docker nginx reverse proxy with ssl support - forked from [nginx-proxy](https://github.com/jwilder/nginx-proxy).
+Docker [nginx-proxy](https://github.com/jwilder/nginx-proxy), but with ssl support!
 SSL certs are required to use this image, they are not generated automatically.

 ## Usage